Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 * There is no top level “shareable” S3 drive object.
 Each S3 Drive is owned by a particular Work.

-* S3 buckets cannot be mounted as Drives at the runtime of a Work.
-The `Drive` object must be initialized in a Flow and passed to a Work through its initialization arguments.
+* S3 buckets cannot be mounted as Drives once a Work has been instantiated.
+The `Drive` object must be initialized passed to a Work at creation time.

 * Whenever a Drive is mounted to a Work, the indexing process will be done again for the provided S3 bucket.
 This may lead to performance issues with particularly large S3 buckets.
 For context, 1M files with 2-3 levels of nesting takes less than 1 second to index.